whitesource/log4j-detect-distribution/README.md

     * `gradle` if the scanned project is a gradle project (contains a `settings.gradle` or a `build.gradle` file)
     * `mvn` if the scanned project is a maven project (contains a `pom.xml` file)

+3. Building the projects before scanning will improve scan time and reduce potential scan errors

+    * maven projects __must__ be built prior to scanning, e.g. with the following command:
+       ```shell
+       mvn install
+       ```
+    * It is not necessary to run `gradle build` prior to scanning a `gradle` project, but that will greatly decrease the scan time

 ---

 ## Usage